Employment Attorneys » Aurora Employment Attorneys » Aurora Gender Discrimination Attorneys

 The Civil Rights Act of 1963 and the Equal Pay Act prohibit employers in Colorado from discriminating on the basis of gender.
-Accordingly, gender may not be the basis for any employer decisions regarding pay, hiring policies, or promotion requirements.
-They are also required to make sure that the working environment is neither hostile to a specific gender nor overtly sexual.
+Accordingly, gender may not be the basis for any employer decisions regarding pay, hiring policies, or promotion criteria.
+They are also required to make sure that the working environment is neither hostile to a particular gender nor overtly sexual.

 What Must be Proven in a Discrimination Claim?